simonseyock/uprocess/README.md

   ```
   What you use as the define (``__FILENAME__``) should be unique for the whole project!

-* Making a build-script might be useful
+* Creating a build-script might be useful

   File: build.js
   ```javascript